 Removing someone from a mortgage can be a stressful and complex process.
 Lenders need to have the utmost confidence that you are able to maintain the monthly mortgage repayments, before they will allow you to take on a mortgage by yourself.

 No one who buys a home with a partner does so intending for the relationship to go wrong and to end up with mortgage hurdles.
 A mortgage is a huge, life-changing financial commitment, and making changes to it at a later date is not always easy.

 It’s also worth noting that even if you can demonstrate that you have been able to maintain mortgage payments since your ex moved out, there is no guarantee that a Lender will agree to your request to have your mortgage only be in your own name.
 Lenders like to know that there are two people to pursue in the event of any potential arrears.
 To remove someone, they will have to essentially start again, carrying out a brand new affordability assessment, much like they would’ve done at the start of the process.

-If the Lender declined your request for a sole name mortgage, you should contact a Specialist Mortgage Advisor to see if there are any other Lender options out there that might be available to help you achieve what you’re looking to do.
+If the Lender declined your request for a sole name mortgage, you should contact a specialist mortgage advisor in Birmingham to see if there are any other Lender options out there that might be available to help you achieve what you’re looking to do.